jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

 ##### "App Shortcuts" section

-This one is important enough to get its own heading.
+This section of the Keyboard preference pane is important enough to get its own heading.

 Click the `+` button to add or change keyboard shortcuts for menu items in various apps.
 You choose the application you want to modify, type the _exact_ name of the menu item you want to invoke, and press the key combination that should invoke it.

 Some suggestions for things to add are below.